 Each Carnegie Mellon student, faculty and staff members is assigned MyFiles storage space.
-Because the MyFiles storage space is actually a remote server and not a folder on the cluster machine where you are working, any cluster computer can access your MyFiles space.
+Because the MyFiles storage space is actually a remote server and not a folder on the cluster machine where you are working, you can access your MyFiles space from any cluster computer.
 You can also access MyFiles through Virtual Andrew.

 When your MyFiles usage reaches 75%, 90%, 95% and 100% email notifications will be sent to you.
 As you reach or meet your limit, severe issues may occur (e.g., application erros, crashes, slow performance, erros during logout, corrupted profiles, etc).
 For these reasons it is important to manage your quota.

 Note: Previous version snapshots (see below) are NOT counted against your quota.